 The multi-layered indoor courtyard is situated right at the centre of the terminal, which can accommodate 79 gates with aerobridges at the same time, allowing the rapid flow of traffic.

 The airport’s rainwater collection and water management system can store, permeate and purify up to 2.8 million cubic metres of rainwater.
-During heavy storms, the system will direct the water towards wetlands and rivers, therefore preventing flooding and heat island effect in the the surrounding area.
+During heavy storms, the system will direct the water towards wetlands and rivers, therefore preventing flooding and heat island effects in the surrounding area.

 An Intelligent Terminal